GuilleGF/SecretSantaPHP/README.md

 ### Composer (Recommended)

 [Composer](https://getcomposer.org/) is a widely used dependency manager for PHP packages.
-This reCAPTCHA client is available on Packagist as [`guillegf/secret-santa`](https://packagist.org/packages/guillegf/secret-santa) and can be installed either by running the `composer require` command or adding the library to your `composer.json`.
+Is available on Packagist as [`guillegf/secret-santa`](https://packagist.org/packages/guillegf/secret-santa) and can be installed either by running the `composer require` command or adding the library to your `composer.json`.
 To enable Composer for you project, refer to the